JinghaoLu/CellReg/README.md

+# Logdemons modified CellReg
+Replace the registration method with the logdemons, same as used in [MIN1PIPE](https://github.com/JinghaoLu/MIN1PIPE).
+By Jinghao Lu

+---

 # Cell registration across multiple sessions in large-scale calcium imaging data
 This package is an implementation of a probabilistic approach for tracking the same neurons (cell registration) across multiple sessions in Ca2+ imaging data.
 The package includes a GUI that supports the entire registration procedure.